-Vaimanika Shastra is a very strange illustrated book about ancient flying machines from Hindu India.
-While everything seems to be debunked and even the author admits that the entire content is based upon visions, the content is widely used to ignite theories about an golden ancient era in India where people build flying machines.
+Vaimanika Shastra or Vymaanika-shaastra is a very strange illustrated book about ancient flying machines from Hindu India.
+While everything seems to be debunked and even the author admits that the entire content is based upon dreamlike visions, the content is widely used to ignite theories about a golden ancient era in India where people build flying machines.

-The book is extremely detailed in the description of the technology behind aircrafts, the metals used, assembly of planes and the theory of using planes in war.
+The book is extremely detailed in the description of the technology behind aircraft, the metals used, assembly of planes and the theory of using planes in the war.

 The reason for the claims that this book might reveal ancient secrets lies in the fact that the author points out that the Vimanas, mythological castles and wagons mentioned in a number of Jain scriptures, where actual flying machines.
-Some even believe that the Rigvedas and the Ramayanas mention of Vimanas really refer til actual flying machines.
+Some even believe that the Rigveda and the Ramayanas mention of Vimanas really refer to actual flying machines.

-From time to time the idea that aeroplanes from ancient India pops up.
+From time to time the idea that airplanes from ancient India pops up.
 The theories are that they could fly not only all over the globe but even to other planets.
-On one occasion, at the 102nd Indian Science Congress held at the Mumbai University in January 2015, Ameya Jadhav, who holds in an M.A. in Sanskrit as well as an M.Tech. degree declared that “In those days, aeroplanes were huge in size, and could move left, right, as well as backwards, unlike modern planes which only fly forward.”
-This caused quite a stir, and NASA-representatives demanded Jadhavs talk to be cancelled because of the obvious element of pseudo science.
+On one occasion, at the 102nd Indian Science Congress held at the Mumbai University in January 2015, Ameya Jadhav, who holds in an M.A. in Sanskrit as well as an M.Tech. degree declared that “In those days, airplanes were huge in size, and could move left, right, as well as backward, unlike modern planes which only fly forward.”
+This caused quite a stir, and NASA-representatives demanded Jadhavs talk be canceled because of the obvious element of pseudoscience.

 Download the Vimanika Shastra here (86 pages/3.1 MB):